 Most programs require students to maintain a grade of C or better in all biology coursework.
 Wildlife biology majors can expect experiential learning in the lab, as well as hands-on training in the field.
-Additionally, they may have the opportunity to assist in research and summer fieldwork through their school; this type of experience may help with scholarship funding and employment after graduation.
+Additionally, they may have the opportunity to assist in research and summer fieldwork through their school.
+This type of experience may help with scholarship funding and employment after graduation.

 Wildlife Biology Major

-Wildlife biology majors typically have the option of focusing their studies in either land or aquatic animals.
+Wildlife biology majors typically have the option of focusing their studies on either land or aquatic animals.
 Students take classes in physics, chemistry, calculus and statistics, as well as a variety of biology subjects.
 Major courses include:

 - Population biology